TijmenUU/smarttalesii/README.md

 Currently the project requires the following:
 - Microsoft's Visual Studio 2017 (VS2017) with Visual C++
-- Simple and Fast Multimedia Library (SFML) version 2.4.2 Should work on Linux too, no platform specific libraries or APIs used.
+- Simple and Fast Multimedia Library (SFML) version 2.4.2

+Should build on Linux too, as there are no platform specific libraries or APIs used.
+However, this has not been tested yet.

 ## Branches
-- master: the most recent stable build of the game.
-It may miss some upcoming features, but it should compile no problem.
+- master: the most recent stable version of the game.
+It may miss some upcoming features, but it should build with no problems.
 - GameplayEvaluation: the first basic prototype of the game, for testing the fundamental game mechanics.
-- shop: the build where the score screen and shop was added to the game, may be deleted in the future.
-May or may not build, as it is currently under development.
+- shop: the version where the score screen and shop was added to the game.
+It may be deleted in the future and may or may not build, as it is currently under development.

 ## Releases
-Check the [releases](https://github.com/TijmenUU/smarttalesii/releases) for builds if you cannot or do not want to build it yourself.
+Check the [releases](https://github.com/TijmenUU/smarttalesii/releases) for binaries if you cannot or do not want to build it yourself.

 ## License
 The project and all its assets are licensed under the MIT License unless otherwise specified.